Author of Connected Capitalism (University of Toronto Press)

 David Weitzner is at heart a philosopher who briefly became a music industry executive and has since spent fifteen years as a professor of management at York University.
 His education includes a PhD in Strategy, MBA in Arts and Media Management and Hon.
 BA in Philosophy.
 His academic work has appeared in top journals like The Academy of Management Review, Organization Studies, Journal of Business Ethics and Journal of Management Inquiry.
-He is the author of Fifteen Paths (ECW Press) and the forthcoming Wise Up: Using Ancient Teachings to Unlock Meaning, Connection and Awe in Everyday Work (University of Toronto Press).
+He is the author of Fifteen Paths (ECW Press) and forthcoming Connected Capitalism: How Jewish Wisdom Can Transform Work (University of Toronto Press).
 He has presented at a host of international conferences, including Academy of Management, Business Ethics Society and Business as an Agent of World Benefit co-sponsored by the UN Global Compact.
 His work has appeared in popular media outlets like The Forward, Tablet Magazine, Quillette, and Spirituality & Health.

 After nearly two decades as a business school professor, David stepped out of his comfort zone to explore how to deal with the biggest challenge facing businesses today – a competitive environment characterized by unprecedented dissonance and disruption.
 He spent a year interacting with improvisational artists, watching them create and learning from their successes, which formed the basis of his book Fifteen Paths.
 There is much for business people to learn from successful artists.
 Above all, the un-self-conscious romanticism is the hallmark of many artists can help businesses thrive amid the chaos.
 Lessons include commit to the journey, not just the outcome; embrace discomfort to create something transformational; and why the customer comes third.
 These ideas have allowed artists to commit to ambiguous creative journeys and put their vision first, leading to creative success that has changed our culture.
 It can do the same for your business.